oxsecurity/megalinter/docs/descriptors/python_isort.md

   --sp SETTINGS_PATH, --settings-path SETTINGS_PATH, --settings-file SETTINGS_PATH, --settings SETTINGS_PATH
                         Explicitly set the settings path or file instead of auto determining based on file location.
+  --cr CONFIG_ROOT, --config-root CONFIG_ROOT
+                        Explicitly set the config root for resolving all configs.
+When used with the --resolve-all-configs
+                        flag, isort will look at all sub-folders in this config root to resolve config files and sort files based on the closest available config(if any) --resolve-all-configs
+                        Tells isort to resolve the configs for all sub- directories and sort files in terms of its closest config files.
   --profile PROFILE     Base profile type to use for configuration.
 Profiles
                         include: black, django, pycharm, google, open_stack,
                         plone, attrs, hug, wemake, appnexus.
 As well as any